This document is designed for people who want to start learning the rules and gameplay of Card Fighters’ Clash.

 When you steal SP from an enemy, that enemy loses an amount of SP and you gain that same amount.

-To put cards from the top of your deck into your discard pile.
+To put cards from the top of a player’s deck into that player’s discard pile.